herminiogg/label2thesaurus/README.md

 # label2thesaurus
 This is a library meant to help with the identification and reconciliation of controlled vocabulary terms from free text labels based on string similarity algorithms.
-It returns the matches with a confidence interval which supports a semi-supervised entity linking workflow.
+It returns the matches with a confidence interval which aims to support a semi-supervised entity linking workflow.

 # How to start
-In order to run a simple example you should provide two different fields: a list of thesuari in form of a URL pointing to each of them and a list of terms to be reconciled (place one term or URL per line).
+In order to run a simple example you should provide two different fields: a list of thesuari in the form of a URL pointing to each of them and a list of terms to be reconciled (place one term or URL per line).
 For example, you can use the labels.txt and thesauri.txt files, that are already provided with the project, using the following command: